hexojs/site/source/docs/writing.md

 `page` | source

 {% note tip Don't process my posts! %}
-If you don't want your posts processed.
-You can set `layout: false` in front-matter.
+If you don't want your posts processed, you can set `layout: false` in front-matter.
 {% endnote %}

 ### Example